DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTextEditor/1 Configuration/maskRules.md

 Specifies custom mask rules.

 ---
-Each field of an object passed to this option corresponds to a single rule.
+Each field of an object passed to this property corresponds to a single rule.
 A field name is a character used in a mask enclosed in quotes.
 A field accepts the following values.

     <!--JavaScript-->
     const CustomMaskRules = {